onpilot/lofi-music-machine/README.md

 # Lofi Music Machine

 This project was built as part of freeCodeCamp projects.
-Compared to my previous project, [markdown-previewer](https://github.com/onpilot/markdown-previewer), here in this project I try to explore more on CSS side.
+Compared to my previous project, [markdown-previewer](https://github.com/onpilot/markdown-previewer), here in this project I try to explore more on react hooks as well as on CSS side.

-## Key Functionality
+## ToDos

 - [x] Button and keyboard click handling
+- [x] Audio loop and Power option buttons
 - [x] Playing another audio will automatically pause previously playing audio.
-- [x] Audio loop option
 - [x] Fetching local audio files
 - [x] Reusable components
-- [ ] Power button didn't instantly stop current playing audio, it will require some rework.

 ## Academic Honesty Policy